Hone logo

 Problems

-Implementing the Drop Trait for Resource Management in Rust
+Implementing the Drop Trait in Rust: Resource Management

 Problem Description

-2. Implement the Drop trait for Resource: The drop method should print a message to standard output indicating that the resource associated with the specific Resource instance has been dropped.
+2. Implement the Drop trait: The drop method should print a message indicating that the resource is being released, including the resource identifier.

 Examples